DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...I see."

 Hearing bodyguard voice, leader of table relaxed a bit.
-But soon enough her expression stiffen, and Paladin's voice resonated through room.
+But soon enough her expression stiffen, and Light Knight's voice resonated through room.

 "I'm sorry to stop in the middle of our talk, but...
 Corporal Saki, Corporal Ashlan, you're to stay at HQ and contact unit that we're going to dispatch to Neo Vishal.